Tip O'Neill: U.S. House of Representatives

 O'Neill was elected to the congressional seat vacated by Senator-elect John F. Kennedy in 1952.
 He would be reelected 16 more times, never facing serious opposition.
 His district, centered around the northern half of Boston, was originally numbered as the 11th District, but became the 8th District in 1963.

 During his second term in the House, O'Neill was selected to the House Rules Committee where he proved a crucial asset for the Democratic leadership, particularly his mentor, fellow Boston congressman and later Speaker, John William McCormack.
-O'Neill voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, and the Voting Rights Act of 1965.
+O'Neill voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
 O'Neill voted against the Alaska Statehood Act but in favor of the Hawaii Admission Act.

 After wrestling with the issues surrounding the Vietnam War, in 1967 O'Neill broke with President Lyndon B. Johnson and came out in opposition to America's involvement.
 O'Neill wrote in his autobiography that he also became convinced that the conflict in Vietnam was a civil war and that US involvement was morally wrong.
 While the decision cost O'Neill some support among older voters in his home district, he benefited from new support among students and faculty members at the many colleges and universities there.
 In the House of Representatives itself, O'Neill picked up the trust and support of younger House members who shared his antiwar views, and they became important friends who contributed to O'Neill's rise through the ranks in the House.

 In 1971, O'Neill was appointed Majority Whip in the House, the number three position for the Democratic Party in the House.
 Two years later, in 1973, he was elected House Majority Leader, following the disappearance of a small plane carrying Majority Leader Hale Boggs and Congressman Nick Begich in Alaska.
 As Majority Leader, O'Neill was the most prominent Democrat in the House to call for the impeachment of President Richard M. Nixon in light of the Watergate scandal.